 Here are the different types of acquired stuttering that can affect adults –

-These are some of the lesser-known factors that can contribute to an adult stuttering –
+4. Lesser-known factors that can contribute to new stuttering in adults –

-- Relapse of old stutter – Relapse is a common cause of stuttering in adults.
-Dr Charles Van Riper and Dr Barry Guitar state that when preschool-aged children recover from a developmental stutter, they may not have a memory of their speech impediment at all.
+Relapse is a common cause of stuttering in adults.
+Dr Charles Van Riper and Dr Barry Guitar state that when preschool aged children recover from developmental stutter, they may not have a memory of their speech impediment at all.
 Psychological stress, emotional trauma and anxiety in adulthood, and other factors like change in medication or neurological stress can lead to the relapse of old speech disfluencies in adults.
 If the person does not have a record of their childhood disfluencies, treatment and recovery, it may seem like a sudden onset without a prologue.

 Stuttering is a complex speech fluency disorder that can occur in children and continue until their adulthood.
 An adult can begin stuttering suddenly.
 However, that is an immediate cause for concern since it signifies neurological, or psychological disorders or the side effects of a new medication.